wqking/obfupy/doc/scaffolding.md

 ```
 python examples/scaffolding.py tests/main/input tests/main/output
 ```
-Then go to folder to see the obfuscated files.
+Then go and view the obfuscated file.

-The scaffolding script sets all options with their default values, and uses all transformers to obfuscated code.
-That's usually not necessary in real world projects.
-You may remove the unnecessary options and transformers on your own.
+The scaffolding script sets all options to default values ​​and uses all transformers to obfuscate the code.
+This is usually not necessary in real projects.
+You can remove unnecessary options and transformers at your own discretion.

-In case you'd like to read the scaffolding source code online, here you go.
+If you want to read the scaffolding source code online, see below.

 <!--auto generated section-->